 - Attacking independence of the spouse: Independence is the key hindrance in the way of an abuser.
 Initially, an abuser may try to thwart the independence of the spouse through tactical ways.
 He may convince her not to overexert herself while taking care of the house and job together.
 Later, he may ask her accounts for expenses, both small and large.
 Or he may allocate a very small amount for monthly expenses, which can cause unwanted stress to the wife.
 This kind of financial abuse puts unwanted strain on the victim and leaves them at the mercy of the abuser

 - Restriction on the freedom of movement: It is shocking to know that only one-third of women are allowed to go on their own to the market, to a health facility or even to meet their friends.
 If such a husband lets his wife go for such essential visits, he may keep a check on her frequently via messages or calls, which can even affect the woman’s peace of mind.
 By putting restrictions on his wife, an abusive husband exhibits a possessive personality

-- Exhibit controlling behaviour: Controlling behaviour plants the seed of problem and doubts in a couple’s life.
+- Controlling behavior: Controlling behavior plants the seed of problems and doubts in a couple’s life.
 Your every move, every expense, every word is scrutinized and controlled by the abusive partner.
 At times, situations even become too difficult when the victim fails to ‘open up’ to her family or friends even over phone calls.
 The ordeal continues when the abuser tries to impose controls over finances and expenditures.
 When the budget shifts a little or things don’t go his way, anger and rage can create unwanted problems.
-Jealousy also plants controlling behavior.
+Jealousy also plants the seed of controlling behavior.
 If an abusive partner thinks that a victim is not faithful and talks freely to the opposite sex, then he also may put a check on mobile messages and call records, which again pulls the victim back in their own shell